 - Adding a teen driver: When adding a teen driver to your policy, you can expect premiums to increase due to additional risk inexperienced teen drivers pose.
 To ensure you are getting the most affordable rates when adding a teen driver to your policy, be sure to check what young driver discounts they’re eligible for to maximize your savings.

-- Receiving a speeding ticket: Rates are typically negatively affected for three years after receiving a speeding ticket by having a surcharge added to your policy.
+- Receiving a speeding ticket conviction: Rates are typically negatively affected for three years after receiving a speeding ticket by having a surcharge added to your policy.
 It is normal for your rates to increase following this type of moving violation, so shopping around for a new carrier with greater discounts and coverage may be the best option.

 - Getting into an at-fault accident: Being involved in an at-fault accident will also impact your premiums.
 You can expect premiums to increase if you are charged as the at-fault driver, which may last up to five years with a surcharge added to your policy.
 However, there are some auto insurers that offer first-accident forgiveness programs to counteract the premium hike for safe drivers and do not assess a surcharge.

-- Being deemed a high-risk driver: If you are considered a high-risk driver, such as having a DUI conviction, multiple speeding tickets or at-fault accidents, you will often pay a much higher premium than the average driver in Oregon.
+- Being deemed a high-risk driver: If you are considered a high-risk driver, such as if you have a DUI conviction, multiple speeding tickets or at-fault accidents, you will often pay a much higher premium than the average driver in Oregon.
 Not only are your rates impacted, but coverage eligibility may also become more challenging as some auto insurers will not write coverage for high-risk drivers.
 In this case, shopping for a new carrier and policy may be the best option to find the cheapest rates possible.

 Cheapest cities in Oregon for minimum coverage

 Your ZIP code can significantly influence how much you pay for car insurance premiums.
 This is why when moving to a new location is an excellent time to shop your car insurance rates, since your new ZIP code could be more or less expensive if you want to maintain the most amount of coverage for the best cost.
-The table below provides a snapshot of average annual minimum coverage car insurance costs in a few Oregon cities.

 |City||Average annual minimum coverage premium||Average monthly minimum coverage premium|